onap/vnfrqts-requirements/docs/Chapter5/Tosca/ONAP VNF or PNF CSAR Package.rst

 .. req::
     :id: R-01123
-    :target: VNF or PNF
+    :target: VNF or PNF CSAR PACKAGE
     :keyword: MUST
     :introduced: casablanca
-    :updated: el alto
+    :updated: frankfurt

-    The VNF or PNF package Manifest file **MUST** contain: VNF or PNF package meta-data, a list of all artifacts (both internal and external) entry's including their respected URI's, as specified in ETSI GS NFV-SOL 004
+    The VNF or PNF CSAR package Manifest file **MUST** contain: VNF or PNF package meta-data, a list of all artifacts (both internal and external) entry's including their respected URI's, as specified in ETSI GS NFV-SOL 004

 .. req::
     :id: R-21322
-    :target: VNF
+    :target: VNF CSAR PACKAGE
     :keyword: MUST
     :introduced: casablanca
+    :updated: frankfurt

     The VNF provider **MUST** provide their testing scripts to support testing as specified in ETSI NFV-SOL004 - Testing directory in CSAR

 .. req::
     :id: R-40820
-    :target: VNF or PNF TOSCA PACKAGE
+    :target: VNF or PNF CSAR PACKAGE
     :keyword: MUST
     :introduced: casablanca
-    :updated: dublin
+    :updated: frankfurt

-    The VNF or PNF TOSCA PACKAGE **MUST** enumerate all of the open source licenses their VNF(s) incorporate.
+    The VNF or PNF CSAR PACKAGE **MUST** enumerate all of the open source licenses their VNF(s) incorporate.
 CSAR License directory as per ETSI SOL004.